 Testing, field trials, and presentation of results from proposed prototype approaches

-Since the creation of the Tiger Team, which has broad participation from WLAN developers, automotive OEMs and suppliers, state and federal DoT, academic, and other public/private stakeholders, the group has engaged in extensive discussions about the status and performance of DSRC systems, requirements for band sharing, and some preliminary proposals for sharing techniques.
-Various entities have volunteered to undertake simulation and modelling of these proposals as well as field trials of prototypes as they are developed.
-It is the hope of the participants in the Tiger Team that stakeholders can reach some level of consensus about one or more techniques being viable for protecting DSRC systems from harmful interference, as stated in the NPRM.
-Modelling and simulation efforts are underway, and there is the expectation that more coexistence methods may be proposed in the coming months that would also be incorporated into the models.
-We do not anticipate that simulation results will be available any sooner that mid-2014; it is unclear when prototypes would be available for field testing of these approaches, but it is unlikely any prototypes would be available until the latter part of 2014, at the earliest.
+It is significant that this Tiger Teamhas broad participation from WLAN developers, automotive OEMs and suppliers, state and federal DoT, academic, and other public/private stakeholders.
+Since its inception, the group has engaged in extensive discussions about the status and performance of DSRC systems, explored requirements for band sharing, and had presentations on some preliminary proposals for sharing techniques.
+Various entities have undertaken simulation and modelling of these proposals as well as field trials of prototypes as they are developed with the goal of reaching some level of consensus about the viability of one or more techniques for protecting DSRC systems from harmful interference, as stated in the NPRM.
+Modelling and simulation efforts are underway, and there is the expectation that more coexistence methods may be proposed in the coming months that would also be incorporated into the analysis, modelling, and testing studies.
+Initial results from these simulation efforts are anticipated by mid-2014; prototype development is also underway, and initial results from field tests of these prototypes are anticipated beginning in the latter part of 2014.

-This industry activity has produced a robust debate that will continue through 2014 and beyond, and we believe it can and will yield valuable and credible technical information that OET and FCC can use to craft policies that will be effective and will have broad industry support.
-The IEEE 802.11 DSRC Coexistence Tiger Team will continue to update OET on the progress of the work of the group as mature and vetted results are available, and would appreciate any feedback that you would like to provide about our activities.
+IEEE 802.11 sponsored technical activities to explore coexistence techniques, which includes this Tiger Team and possible future study and task groups, will continue through 2014 and beyond, and we believe it can and will yield valuable and credible technical information that OET and FCC can use to craft policies that will be effective and, very importantly, will have broad industry support.
+The IEEE 802.11 DSRC Coexistence Tiger Team will continue to update OET on the progress of the work of the group as mature and vetted results are available, and would appreciate any feedback that the FCC would like to provide about the Tiger Team’s activities.

 Respectfully Submitted,

-James L. Lansford, Ph.D.

-Chair, IEEE 802.11 DSRC Coexistence Tiger Team
+Paul NikolichChair, IEEE 802